Hello Friends! Welcome back to ASW Homestead. Today we will be discussing sustainable gardening.

-Hi there!
-If you’re passionate about gardening and want to do your part to protect our beautiful planet, then sustainable gardening is the way to go.
-Not only does it help you grow a thriving garden, but it also supports the environment by conserving resources, promoting biodiversity, and reducing waste.
-In this blog post, I’m going to share some of my favorite tips and techniques for creating an eco-friendly garden.
+Not only does sustainable gardening help you grow a thriving garden, but it also conserves resources and reduces waste.
+In this blog post, I’m going to share some of my favorite sustainable gardening tips and techniques.

 What is Sustainable Gardening?